Kunjesh9867/Projects/HTML-CSS-JS/Guess-My-Number/README.md

 ## **Introduction**

-* ### In this game, computer will generate a random number between 1 and 20 and user will have to guess it.
+* ### In this game, computer will generate a random number between 1 and 20 and user will have to guess it

-* ### Each time user guess incorrectly, 1 point will be deducted from Score.
+* ### Each time user guess incorrectly, 1 point will be deducted from Score

 * ### At the end, Highscore will be noted